 The market data and certain other statistical information included or incorporated by reference in this prospectus supplement are based on a variety of sources, including independent industry publications, government publications and other published independent sources.
 Some data is also based on our good faith estimates, which have been derived from management's knowledge and experience in the industry in which we operate.
 Although we have not independently verified the accuracy or completeness of the third-party information included or incorporated by reference in this prospectus supplement, based on management's knowledge and experience, we believe that these third-party sources are reliable and that the third-party information included or incorporated by reference in this prospectus or in our estimates is accurate and complete.
-While we are not aware of any misstatements regarding the market, industry or similar data presented herein, such data involve risks and uncertainties and are subject to change based on various factors, including those discussed under the headings "Cautionary Note Regarding Forward-Looking Statements" and "Risk Factors" in this prospectus supplement.
+While we are not aware of any misstatements regarding the market, industry or similar data presented herein, such data involve risks and uncertainties and are subject to change based on various factors, including those discussed under the headings "Forward-Looking Statements" and "Risk Factors" in this prospectus supplement.

-CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS
+FORWARD-LOOKING STATEMENTS

-The information in this prospectus supplement and the accompanying base prospectus contains or incorporates by reference information that includes or is based upon "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-All statements, other than statements of historical fact included in this prospectus supplement and the accompanying base prospectus regarding our strategy, future operations, financial position, estimated revenues and losses, projected costs, prospects, plans and objectives of management are forward-looking statements.
-When used in this prospectus supplement and the accompanying base prospectus, words such as "may," "assume," "forecast," "could," "should," "will," "plan," "believe," "anticipate," "intend," "estimate," "expect," "project," "budget" and similar expressions are used to identify forward-looking statements, although not all forward-looking statements contain such identifying words.
+Certain statements and information contained or incorporated by reference in this prospectus supplement and the accompanying base prospectus may constitute "forward-looking statements."
+All statements, other than statements of historical fact contained in this prospectus supplement and the accompanying base prospectus, including any statements regarding our strategy, future operations, financial position, estimated revenues and losses, projected costs, future production, prospects, plans and objectives of management are forward-looking statements.
+When used in this prospectus supplement, words such as "may," "assume," "forecast," "could," "should," "will," "plan," "believe," "anticipate," "intend," "estimate," "expect," "project," "budget" and similar expressions are used to identify forward-looking statements, although not all forward-looking statements contain such identifying words.
 These forward-looking statements are based on management's current belief, based on currently available information, as to the outcome and timing of future events at the time such statement was made.
-When considering forward-looking statements, you should keep in mind the risk factors included in Part I, Item 1A.
-"Risk Factors" and Part II, Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2023, other risks discussed in "Risk Factors" beginning on page S-14 of this prospectus supplement and elsewhere in this prospectus supplement and the accompanying base prospectus.
-All forward-looking statements speak only as of the date of this prospectus supplement.
+When considering forward-looking statements, you should keep in mind the risk factors and other cautionary statements described under the heading "Risk Factors" included in this prospectus supplement and the "Risk Factors" section beginning on page 30 of our Annual Report on Form 10-K for the year ended December 31, 2024, which is incorporated by reference into this prospectus supplement.